ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 text+=text+1    # "text+11" + "text" + "1" = "text+11text+1"
 ```

-Here Bash does string concatenation instead of arithmetic operations on numbers.
-You should apply the arithmetic expansion.
-Then Bash does arithmetic calculations instead.
-Here is an example:
+Here Bash concatenates strings instead of doing arithmetic calculations.
+If you want to operate on integers instead, you should use the arithmetic expansion.
+Here is an example of this expansion:
 {line-numbers: true, format: Bash}
 ```
 text=11
 text=$(($text + 2)) # 11 + 2 = 13
 ```

-The `-r` option of the `declare` command makes a constant.
-The call looks like this:
+When you apply the `-r` option of the `declare` built-in, you get a constant.
+Such a call looks this way:
 {line-numbers: false, format: Bash}
 ```
 declare -r filename="README.txt"
 ```

-Whenever you change the value of the `filename` constant or delete it, Bash prints an error message.
+Whenever you change or delete the value of the `filename` constant, Bash prints an error message.
 Therefore, both following commands fail:
 {line-numbers: true, format: Bash}
 ```
 filename="123.txt"
 unset filename
 ```

 I> Use the `unset` command for removing variables.
-The command cannot remove constants.
+This command cannot remove constants.

-The `declare` command with the `-x` option declares an environment variable.
-It has the same effect as the `export` command in the declaration.
+The `-x` option of the `declare` command declares an environment variable.
+It provides the same result as if you apply the `export` built-in in the variable declaration.
 Thus, the following two commands are equivalent:
 {line-numbers: true, format: Bash}
 ```
 export BROWSER_PATH="/opt/firefox/bin"
 declare -x BROWSER_PATH="/opt/firefox/bin"
 ```

-The good practice is to use the `export` command instead of `declare` with the `-x` option.
-Such a decision improves the code readability.
-You don't need to remember what the `-x` option means.
-For the same reason, prefer the `readonly` command instead of `declare` with the `-r` option.
-Both commands declare a constant.
-But `readonly` is easier to remember.
+A good practice is to use the `export` command instead of `declare` with the `-x` option.
+This improves the code readability.
+You do not need to remember what the `-x` option means.
+For the same reason, you should prefer the `readonly` command instead of `declare` with the `-r` option.
+Both built-ins declare a constant, but `readonly` is easier to remember.

-The `readonly` command declares a variable in the global scope of the script.
-The `declare` command with the `-r` option has another result.
-If you call `declare` in the body of a function, you declare a local variable.
+The `readonly` command declares a variable in the global scope of a script.
+The `declare` built-in with the `-r` option has another result.
+If you call it in a function body, you declare a local variable.
 It is not available outside the function.
 Use the `-g` option to get the same behavior as `readonly`.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 declare -gr filename="README.txt"